 *This hike has been done with a double thule chariot.
 While it was doable to puch the stroller down the narrower path at the end it was challenging and bumpy.
 There is the option of leaving the stroller the last 20 metres to the falls before heading down the narrow trail.

 This interpretive hike out of Kananaskis takes you to another stunning 6 metre waterfall.
-The easy hike has been completed by some 2 year olds.
-Enjoy a rest on the bench at the top of the first hill.
-As you near the falls there are two bridges.
-This waterfall hike should be on every families list of trails to complete this summer.
-Learn more about the hike here. *
+This is an easy hike that is a must if you enjoyed hiking to Troll Falls.
+Enjoy a rest on the bench at the top of the first hill while soaking in the mountain views.
+As you near the falls there are two bridges which are fun for littles to cross but they do not have railings.
+Learn more about the hike here.

 Challenging- 4.2 km, 245 m elevation – 1 h 21 minutes from downtown Calgary